-PM Modi to inaugurate Bogibeel bridge in Assam today
+PM Modi to inaugurate Bogibeel bridge shortly

 Dibrugarh, Dec 25: Prime Minister Narendra Modi will inaugurate India's longest rail-cum-road bridge, the Bogibeel bridge, in Assam today.
 It is Asia's second longest rail-cum-road bridge.